 Brittany believes Pilates is truly for everyone and there is no one size fits all approach.
 She uses contemporary methods to create challenging and fun workouts for any client regardless of age, level or injury.
 Helping clients achieve their goals is what motivates her on a daily basis.

 Brittany is certified through Body Arts and Sciences International (BASI).
 She studied at BASI headquarters in Costa Mesa, under Rael Isacowitz, the founder of BASI.
+She also holds a Pre / Post Natal Specialization Certification and Diastasis Recti Recovery Specialization, both from the Center for Women's Fitness.
 Brittany continues to expand her education through daily practice, workshops and seminars.

 Toni Maddocks, Instructor